feildawproton/learning_synthetic_sigprop/README.md

 # Train NN
 $ python train_nn.py

-This script generates it's own data in the same way as generate_data.py.
+This script generates it's own data in the same way as generate_samples.py.
 This is done because it is fast and I wanted to use more data than is good to have in a github file.

-# Timing
+## Timing of individual sample inference
 A sufficiently trained neural network is quite a bit slower that the cuda it implementation.
 This is probably because:

 - the cuda itm implementation is fast